BenjaminRocco/GA_Project_2/README.md

 ### `code`

 Main coding file is titled `MainCodingFile.ipynb` and from there smaller coding files include the sections of this massive file.
+- `Munging_EDA_FeatureEngineering.ipynb` is the first half of `MainCodingFile.ipynb` and includes all data munging, EDA, and feature engineering.
+- `Modeling_And_ErrorMetrics.ipynb` is the second half of `MainCodingFile.ipynb` and includes all train-test split, modeling, and error metric and final export code.

 ### `datasets`

-Include all datasets submitted to the Kaggle competition predicting housing prices from an unknown dataset.
+Includes all datasets submitted to the Kaggle competition predicting housing prices from an unknown dataset, some variation of `mean_submission_<unique_tag>.csv`

 ### `images`

 Include images from `MainCodingFile.ipynb` as well as images formatted specifically for the sole purpose of use within the powerpoint presentation.
+Please note some images were edited further within powerpoint for presentation friendly features.

 # Sections of `MainCodingFile.ipynb`